rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    https://macdaddy.io/install-disk-creator</a>

 0. Click the Download icon on the website.
-0. In Finder, click the zip file to unzip it.
+0. Unzip the file by clicking on it in the browser or in Finder.
-0. Scroll to the "Install Disk Creator" application file (dated March 15, 2017).
+0. Scroll to the "Install Disk Creator" application file (dated March 15, 2017) and click to invoke it.
+0. Click Open if you see a pop-up about downloading from the internet.
 0. Open a new Finder Window and Go Applications.
 0. Drag and drop the app file into the Applications folder.
 0. Delete the zip file downloaded to free up space.
 0. Within the Applications folder, double-click to invoke "Install Disk Creator".

-0. Open Disc Creator and click the “Select the OS X Installer” button.
+   ### Create Installer Disk

+0. Select the volume.
+It's usually "Untitled".
+0. Click the "Choose a macOS installer" button.
 0. Find the Sierra installer file.
-This is should be located in your Applications folder.
+This is should be located in your root Applications folder under Macintosh HD (not your user Applications folder).
 0. Select your flash drive from the drop-down menu.
-0. Click “Create Installer.”
+0. Click “Create Installer”.
+0. Click "Erase disk".
+0. Provide your password.
-0. Wait for it to be done.
+0. There is no indicator of progress.
+Wait for it to be done.
+0. Remove the installer media and label it.

+   ### Use installer disk

 0. Insert the USB drive into the Mac being installed.